Mutaz-alshreef/Tinkercad-4-servo/README.md

 > ⚠️ **Power Tip:** All servo motors were powered through a shared 5V rail on the breadboard, connected to an external battery.
 > The **GND of the battery** was also connected to the **GND of the Arduino** to ensure a common ground.

-## 🎥 Demo Video

-A demo video showing the four servo motors in action is included in this repository.
 [Download and watch 4-servo-vid.MOV](4-servo-vid.MOV)